 In addition, applicants are expected to have strong undergraduate background in Math, Chemistry, and/or Physics.

 Students are encouraged to prepare themselves academically before applying to the program.
 Needing to take prerequisite/foundational courses after enrollment takes up time and will hinder a student's progress in the program.

 *Calculus is required for ZOOL 631 (Biometry) and OCN 682 (Programming and Statistics in R).
 Because Biometry or Statistics is required of both the MS and PhD (w/o prior MS) degrees, Calculus is a highly recommended course.

 The minimum required GPA for applicants to the MBGP is 3.2

 In recent years, the average GPA of students admitted to the MBGP has been ~3.47

 The GRE General Test score is not required of all applicants (starting with the Fall 2021 cycle); however, individual faculty may choose to recommend/require GRE General Test scores when considering students for their particular lab.
 The list of faculty currently requiring/preferring that an official GRE score be submitted can be found on our How to Apply page.

-If the faculty an applicant is interested in working with do not required the GRE, no score needs to be submitted with your application.
+If the faculty an applicant is interested in working with do not require the GRE, no score needs to be submitted with an application at all.
 However, if the applicant has not contacted the faculty (and asked about GRE preferences) or if an applicant wants to have his/her materials eligible for consideration by the highest number of faculty, the general recommendation would be to submit an official GRE General Test score.